Reports: Military stages coup in Myanmar, Suu Kyi detained

 Phone and internet access to Naypyitaw was lost and Suu Kyi’s National League for Democracy party could not be reached.

-“The United States opposes any attempt to alter the outcome of recent elections or impede Myanmar’s democratic transition, and will take action against those responsible if these steps are not reversed,” the statement said.
-Burma is the former name of Myanmar.

-Australian Foreign Minister Marise Payne called for the release of Suu Kyi and others reported to be detained.
-“We strongly support the peaceful reconvening of the National Assembly, consistent with the results of the November 2020 general election,” she said.

-Myanmar lawmakers were to gather Monday in the capital Naypyitaw for the first session of Parliament since last year’s election.
+Myanmar lawmakers were to gather Monday in the capital Naypyitaw for the first session of Parliament since last year’s election, with tension lingering over recent comments by the military that were widely seen as threatening a coup.

 Online news portal Myanmar Now cited unidentified sources about the arrest of Suu Kyi and the NLD’s chairperson around dawn and did not have further details.
 Myanmar Visual Television and Myanmar Voice Radio posted on Facebook around 6:30 a.m. that their programs were not available to broadcast regularly.